Lurking Fear (film)

 Lurking Fear is a 1994 horror film, loosely based on the H. P. Lovecraft short story "The Lurking Fear".
 It was produced by Charles Band's Full Moon Entertainment and written and directed by C. Courtney Joyner.
+It’s an international co-production between the United States and Romania.

 Plot

-Ex-con John Martense (Blake Adams) returns to his childhood home of Lefferts Corner after serving time for a crime he didn't commit.
+Ex-con John Martense (Blake Adams) returns to his childhood home of Leffert's Corners after serving time for a crime he didn't commit.
 Martense visits family friend Knaggs (Vincent Schiavelli), a mortician who has been holding half of a map for him.
 The map leads to a graveyard where Martense's father hid the money from his last heist.
 Arriving at an abandoned church, Martense is confronted by Cathryn (Ashley Laurence), a young woman seeking revenge for the murder of her sister, and town doctor Dr. Haggis (Jeffrey Combs).
 This group is quickly joined by a trio of criminals who are looking to find the money John's father stole from them.
 What everyone is not aware of are the humanoid creatures lurking underneath the holy grounds.